justynroberts/justynroberts/README.md

   <img src="https://img.shields.io/badge/Nottingham-UK-0b0d11?style=flat-square" alt="Nottingham" />
 </p>

 Automation and observability, mostly.
-Twenty five years of EMEA enterprise technology, a fair amount of it as the first European technical hire somewhere, which tends to mean you learn the product and the plumbing at the same time.
+Twenty five years of EMEA enterprise technology, a fair amount of it as the first European technical hire at startups, which tends to mean you learn the product and the plumbing at the same time.

-Most of what's here started as an itch.
+Most of the apps here started as an itch.
 Something I wanted to exist, built badly, then rebuilt until I actually used it every day.

 ### Apps